 - The officer forgot to sign the traffic ticket;

 - The amount of the applicable fine is wrong; and

 Of the above listed common mistakes, most are amendable, meaning correctable; and accordingly, most are insufficient to automatically result in a traffic ticket getting quashed (thrown out or tossed).

-A traffic charge may be quashed, meaning thrown out or tossed, for information containing errors only in specific circumstances.
-Relying on the urban myth that a traffic charge must be perfectly written may unwittingly lead a person charged down a path that leads to conviction.
-Before presuming that a traffic charge will be quashed, get professional legal advice by contacting Walia Traffic Legal Services to review your options.Learn More About
+A traffic ticket may be quashed, meaning thrown out or tossed, for mistakes or inaccuracies or incomplete information only in specific circumstances.
+Relying on the urban myth that a traffic ticket must be perfectly written may unwittingly lead a person charged down a path that leads to conviction.
+Before presuming that a traffic ticket with errors will be quashed, get professional legal advice by contacting Walia Traffic Legal Services to review your options.Learn More About

 Traffic Ticket Errors